Commonly asked questions from our community:

 Q: What is the scope of the project?

 A: Head-Royce School will expand by eight acres, becoming a 22-acre contiguous campus.
 On the new south side of campus, we will renovate three 1920s Spanish-style buildings into 25,000 square feet of new, cutting-edge, STEM-oriented K-12 classroom space.
 A new 12,000-square-foot Performing Arts and Community Center will serve as an arts and community hub.
-The eight acres of beautiful hillside habitat will be honed into an education greenbelt, with intimate outdoor learning spaces, hiking trails, and play space.
-A new loop road will be constructed, encircling the new south side of the campus, for parent pick-up/drop-off, and a pedestrian link will be tunneled beneath Lincoln Avenue for safe pedestrian travel between both sides of the campus.
+The eight acres of beautiful hillside habitat will be honed into an educational open space, with intimate outdoor learning spaces, walking paths, and play space.
+A new two-lane loop driveway will be constructed, encircling the new south side of the campus, for parent pick-up/drop-off, and a pedestrian link will be tunneled beneath Lincoln Avenue for safe pedestrian travel between both sides of the campus.
 These infrastructure improvements are a direct result of feedback from our neighbors, which we’ve collected from numerous conversations over the last six years.

 Q: How will the South Campus enhance Head-Royce's academic offerings?